antonyorton/PileResponse.jl/docs/src/tutorial.md

 ````

 ## Soil properties and depth to groundwater
-Assign properties which are assumed to be constant over the soil profile.
+Here we assign properties which are assumed to be constant over the soil profile.
 The loss in accuracy from assuming a constant soil unit weight is likely to be acceptable for most situations.

-Soil properties
+Soil properties.

 ````@example tutorial
 gamma_soil = 20.5; #Soil unit weight (kN/m3)